-Saturday and Sunday 11am – 2pm
+Wednesdays and Fridays 11am – 2pm

-Old Government Cottage at 16 Stanley Street is open from 12 noon to 4pm.
-A fascinating insight into how the Europeans crossed the Blue Mountains, how the road was built by Cox, along with aspects of the convict settlement.
+Old Government Cottage reopening monthly from Sunday 28 February 2021 at 16 Stanley Street is open from 12 noon to 4pm.
+A fascinating insight into how the Europeans crossed the Blue Mountains, how the road was built by Cox, along with aspects of the convict settlement and early years of Bathurst.
 Whilst the exact date of the building still defies researchers it could be as early as 1825 or 1827 or the 1850s.
 All scenarios are laid out to see.
 The mid-Victorian garden alone is well worth a visit at present.

-19th March – Thursday – “Machattie Park – behind the scenes” with Jan Page.
+18th March 2021 – Muster -Thursday – “Machattie Park – behind the scenes” with Jan Page.
 From town gaol to tranquil park, the Machattie Park site holds many fascinating stories.
 However, this is not the story of the making of the park but rather one of rogues, royalty, tragedy and transformation.
-The Bathurst District Historical Society Monthly Musters are held in the Uniting Church Activities Hall (between the church and the 1837 Hall) in William Street, opposite Machattie Park.
+Monthly Musters are held at the Uniting Church Activities Hall (between the church and the 1837 Hall) in William Street, opposite Machattie Park.
 Musters are open to the public with a 7.30pm start.
-There is a tradition of having supper afterwards and people are requested to bring a plate of goodies for supper.
-A donation box will be available if you wish to assist with the costs of renting.
+For further information please contact Chris Stewart, Monthly Muster Master on 0408084450.
+Remember if you are not feeling well please say home.
+For everyone else we are COVID safe.